jboss-developer/jboss-eap-quickstarts/wsba-coordinator-completion-simple/README.md

             Configuration base directory: (This should already point to your server configuration directory) Configuration file: ../../docs/examples/configs/standalone-xts.xml
 3. Start the new `JBoss EAP XTS Configuration` server.
-4. Right-click on the `jboss-wsba-coordinator-completion-simple` project, choose `Run As` --> `Maven build`, enter "clean test -Parq-wildfly-remote" for the `Goals:`, and click `Run` to run the Arquillian tests.
+4. Right-click on the `jboss-wsba-coordinator-completion-simple` project, choose `Run As` --> `Maven build`, enter `clean test -Parq-wildfly-remote` for the `Goals:`, and click `Run` to run the Arquillian tests.
 The test results appear in the console.

 Debug the Application